UnaCloud/UnaCloud2/README.md

 ------------ | -------------
 CPU	| 2 Cores Machine
 Memory | At least 200 MB of free RAM.
-Free Disk	| 50 MB for UnaCloud client and at least 20 GB hard disk for Virtual Machines.
+Free Disk	| 50 MB for UnaCloud client and at least 20 GB hard disk for image files.
 OS	| UnaCloud Agent has been tested mainly in Windows: XP, 7, 8 or 10. and Linux: Debian (6 to 8) and Ubuntu (10 to 14)
-Supporting Features | <ul><li>Java JRE SE 7</li><li>At least one of the following hypervisors:  VMware Workstation 6 to 10 (if you use VMWare Player, you must install VMware Player and VMware VIX together)</li><li>Oracle VM VirtualBox 4.2.14 or 4.3</li></ul>
+Supporting Features | <ul><li>Java JRE SE 7</li><li>At least one of the following platforms:  VMware Workstation 6 to 10 (if you use VMWare Player, you must install VMware Player and VMware VIX together)</li><li>Oracle VM VirtualBox 4.2.14 or 4.3</li></ul>

 ##Download
 The project can be downloaded from [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/~unacloud/dokuwiki/doku.php?id=recursos:descargas).
 You can find three different options: Manual Installation, Script-based Installation (Ubuntu or Debian) or Vagrant Installation(VirtualBox).

 ##Pre-Configuration
-After downloading project, modify configuration file config.properties (for all Installation options).
+After downloading project, modify configuration file config.properties (for all installation options).
+Note: Vagrant Installation Option configuration file has default values currently, we recommend at least to change passwords in file.

 Set following properties:

-*	MAIN_REPOSITORY: Server storage path for virtual machines files.
+*	MAIN_REPOSITORY: Server storage path for image files.
 *	DEFAULT_USER_PASSWORD: default password for admin user, it should be updated after first login.
 *	QUEUE_IP: RabbitMQ application IP address.
 In case of Script-based or Vagrant Installation, use local address.
 *	QUEUE_PORT: RabbitMQ access port, by default is 5672.